 The following AWS services were utilised while implementing this solution.

-- AZ – Regions are separate geographic areas within them are AZ’s which are isolated locations.
+- Availability Zones – Regions are separate geographic areas within them are Availability Zone’s which are isolated locations.
 We deploy infrastructure across multiple AZ’s to ensure high availability (HA) for high value stacks and redundancy for others.

-- Route53 – Mediabank.com.au domain hosted on route53 for ease of management.
+- Amazon Route 53 – Mediabank.com.au domain hosted on Amazon Route 53 for ease of management.

 - Auto Scaling – Auto Scaling helps you maintain application availability and allows you to scale your Amazon EC2 capacity up or down automatically according to conditions you define.

-- EC2 – Amazon Elastic Computer (Amazon EC2), provides computing resources that user need to run applications.
+- Amazon EC2 – Amazon Elastic Compute Cloud provides computing resources to run applications.

-- RDS – Amazon Relational Database Service (Amazon RDS), is the SQL database service supporting SQL Server, Oracle, PostgreSQL, MySQL and MariaDB
+- Amazon RDS – Amazon Relational Database Service, is the SQL database service supporting SQL Server, Oracle, PostgreSQL, MySQL and MariaDB

-- NAT – Network Address Translation instance is required within a VPC to enable instance on a private subnet to access the internet.
-The NAT is deployed in an autoscaling group of one to provide redundancy and availability.
+- Network Address Translation – Network Address Translation instance is required within an Amazon VPC to enable instance on a private subnet to access the internet.
+The NAT is deployed in an Auto Scaling group of one to provide redundancy and availability.

-- VPN – Virtual Private Network device will enable secure and controlled access to the environment for development and admin purposes.
+- Virtual Private Network – VPN appliance will enable secure and controlled access to the environment for development and admin purposes.

-Prod/non-prod configuration varies in instance type, RDS Multi-AZ support, NAT gateway, and the number of AZs.
-Basically non-prod VPCs are provisioned with reduced resources and availabilities.
+Prod/non-prod configuration varies in instance type, RDS Multi-AZ support, NAT Gateway, and the number of AZs.
+Basically non-prod Amazon VPCs are provisioned with reduced resources and availabilities.